connexcs/docs/docs/webphone.md

 **WebRTC** (Real-Time Communications) is a browser protocol which runs on top of an HTTPS connection.
 ConnexCS **WebPhone** uses WebRTC (HTTPS port 443) for SIP Signaling and WebSockets (random UDP ports) for the Media.

+!!! warning "BitDefender and WebSockets
+    BitDefender blocks WebSockets unless the phone. and webrtc. domains have been whitelisted.

 A [**PWA** (Progressive Web Application)](https://en.wikipedia.org/wiki/Progressive_web_application) is an application written inside the web browser.
 It uses modern API and has the potential to replace traditional proprietary app-stores.

 The ConnexCS **WebPhone** runs directly from a browser without the need to install anything.
 If the user wishes to install the application, additional functionality can become available (ex: push notification capabilities while the app is closed).